FREQUENTLY ASKED QUESTIONS ABOUT JEWISH LIFE AT ELON

 Elon offers a Jewish Studies minor, which explores the historical and contemporary experience of the Jewish people.
 A wide range of Jewish Studies courses are available for students, including courses in modern Hebrew and in departments including Religious Studies, Foreign Languages, Philosophy, History and Geography, Sociology and Anthropology, and English.
 For more information, please see the Jewish Studies website.

-Our Jewish faculty are actively involved in Jewish Life, and collaborate for many campus programs including FaculTea, which creates a space for open conversation between students and Jewish faculty and staff members over beverages and snacks, Israeli cooking classes at the Sklut Hillel Center, Café Ivrit – a space for Hebrew conversation, and programming for Yom HaShoah (Holocaust Remembrance Day).
+Our Jewish faculty are actively involved in Jewish Life, and collaborate for many campus programs including Israeli cooking classes at the Sklut Hillel Center, the Hebrew Club – a space for Hebrew conversation – and programming for Yom HaShoah (Holocaust Remembrance Day).